-Whenever I thought back to these days, I saw myself standing at the bay window, gazing out onto the large garden, watching my daughter and her fascination with the world, wondering what made her so quiet.
+Whenever I think back to those days, I see myself standing at the bay window, gazing out into the garden, watching my daughter and her fascination with the world, and wondering what it was that made her so quiet.